markmoxon/c64-elite-flicker-free/README.md

 In order to patch Commodore 64 Elite to use the new flicker-free algorithm, we have to do the following:

-* Use c1451 to extract the game binaries from the original Commodore 64 .g64 disk images
+* Extract the game binaries from the original Commodore 64 .g64 disk image (using c1541 from the VICE emulator)

-* Use BeebAsm to assemble the additional code that's required for flicker-free ships (we use BeebAsm as the extra code is taken from the BBC Master version of Elite)
+* Assemble the additional code that's required for flicker-free ships (using BeebAsm as the extra code is taken from the BBC Master version of Elite)

-* Use Python to inject this new code into the game binaries and disable any copy protection on the original disk
+* Inject this new code into the game binaries and disable any copy protection code (using Python)

-* Use c1451 to create a new disk image containing the modified flicker-free binaries
+* Create a new disk image containing the modified flicker-free binaries (using c1541 once again)

-To find out more about the above steps, check out the following files, which contain lots of comments about how the process works:
+To find out more about the above steps, take a look at the following files, which contain lots of comments about how the process works:

-* The [build.sh](build.sh) script controls the build.
-Read this for an overview of the patching process, as described above.
+* The [`build.sh`](build.sh) script controls the build.
+Read this for an overview of the patching process.

-* The [elite-flicker-free.asm](src/elite-flicker-free.asm) file assembles and saves out a number of code binaries.
-These contain larger blocks of code that implement the flicker-free algorithm, which are saved as binary files that are ready to be injected into the game binary to implement the patch.
+* The [`elite-flicker-free.asm`](src/elite-flicker-free.asm) file is assembled by BeebAsm and produces a number of binary files.
+These contain the bulk of the code that implements the flicker-free algorithm.
+These code blocks are saved as binary files that are ready to be injected into the game binary to implement the patch.

+* The [`elite-modify.py`](src/elite-modify.py) script modifies the game binary and applies the patch.
+It does this by:

+  * Loading the main binary into memory
+  * Decrypting it
-* The [elite-modify.py](src/elite-modify.py) script modifies the game binary and applies the patch.
-It does this by loading the binary into memory, decrypting it, patching it by injecting the output from BeebAsm, making a number of other modifications to the code, encrypting the modified code, and saving out the encrypted and modified version.
-It also disables any copy protection on the original disk.
+  * Patching it by injecting the output from BeebAsm and making a number of other modifications to the code
+  * Encrypting the modified code
+  * Saving out the encrypted and modified binary
+  * Disabling any copy protection from the original disk

 The commentary in these files is best read alongside the code changes, which are described in detail in the article on [backporting the flicker-free algorithm](https://www.bbcelite.com/deep_dives/backporting_the_flicker-free_algorithm.html).